Skip to main content

 {% endfor %}

 Some tags also require arguments.
+Similarly to filters, these arguments can either correspond to regular variables or literals.
 For example, the url template tag requires at least the name of the route for which the URL resolution should be performed:

 {% url "my_route" %}